 Q5.
 Where will you take my family member?
 How is the transfer done?
 Can I see them again?

-We carefully transfer your loved one of our temperature controlled secure facilities; either in Bellingham or in Blaine, WA while we wait for a permit to perform the cremation.
+We carefully transfer your loved one of our temperature controlled facility in Bellingham, WA while we wait for a permit to perform the cremation.
 We use an adjustable covered cot with wheels which we load into an unmarked mini-van.
 We can make arrangements for viewing at a later time.

 Q6.
 What happens next?
 Do I meet with someone at your office and what happens at that meeting?